-One of the most compelling, heartfelt ways to share your Peace Corps experience is through storytelling.
-Storytelling is an excellent way to continue your service, show your commitment to the Peace Corps Third Goal, and share the culture you encountered during service in a personal and engaging way.
-When you tell stories, they humanize and illuminate places and people with a unique, grassroots, Peace Corps perspective and inspire others to serve.

-Personal stories are memorable.
+One of the most compelling, heartfelt ways to share your Peace Corps experience is with stories.
+The Peace Corps is 27 months of continuous funny, poignant, and amazing stories.
+Storytelling is an excellent ways to continue your service, show your commitment to the Peace Corps Third Goal, and share in a personal and engaging way the culture you were immersed in during your Peace Corps service.
+When RPCVs tell stories, they humanize and illuminate places and people with a unique, grassroots, Peace Corps perspective.
+These events, like all thoughtful creative Third Goal events, have the added bonus of inspiring people to apply to serve.
+In addition, stories are memorable.
 Evidence suggests we are hard-wired to receive and learn information better in story form.
 Stories are powerful.
-Stories combat stereotypes.
-As the eloquent Nigerian writer Chimamanda Adichie put it in her famous Tedtalk: The Danger of a Single Story:
+Stories combat stereotypes which are often harmful and always incomplete.
+As the eloquent Nigerian writer Chimamanda Adichie put it in her famous TEDtalk The Danger of a Single Story: